edouardpineau/edouardpineau.github.io/index.md

 ## About me

-I'm a PhD student at [https://www.ip-paris.fr/en/home-en/](Institut Polytechnique de Paris), supported by the company [https://www.safran-group.com/](Safran) through the CIFRE convention 2017/1317.
+I'm a PhD student at [Institut Polytechnique de Paris](https://www.ip-paris.fr/en/home-en/), working in the [DIG research group](https://dig.telecom-paris.fr/blog/) under the supervision of Thomas Bonald.
+The thesis is supported by the company [Safran](https://www.safran-group.com/) through the CIFRE convention 2017/1317.

 ### Education